Skip to content

 FIFA told Iran its Group G matches will proceed in the United States as scheduled, leaving Tehran to choose between playing on American soil or withdrawing entirely.

-FIFA rejected Iran's request on 17 March to relocate its Group G matches from the US to Mexico, stating matches will proceed as per the match schedule announced on 6 December 2025.
+FIFA rejected Iran's relocation request on 17 March, stating matches would proceed as per the schedule announced on 6 December 2025.
+The single-sentence refusal offered no alternative accommodation or consultation path.

 In November 1973, the Soviet Union refused to play a World Cup qualifying playoff at Santiago's Estadio Nacional after Pinochet's coup, citing the stadium's use as a political detention centre.
 FIFA rejected a neutral-venue request; the USSR forfeited and Chile qualified by walking the ball into an empty net.
 Iran's dispute follows the same pattern — a state seeking venue relocation on political grounds, FIFA insisting on the existing schedule.